particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 You should typically start with a product.
 You'll eventually need one to scale, and it makes it easier to group devices.

-This demo requires a product, and you should generally create a new one just for this demo.
+This demo requires a product, and you should create a new one just for this demo.
 Each product can only have a single device platform, so you must select that first.

 {{> webhook-demo-select-product}}

 You can find all of your sandbox products in the {{webhook-demo-link link="sandbox/products" text="productsTab"}} in the Particle console.

+### Product setup

+There are a number of things that this demo needs to function properly:

+- An API user so the webhook can publish an event
+- A webhook so the device can request its device groups
+- Two device groups; you can create more later if desired

+{{> webhook-demo-product-config options="apiUser:groups:list,webhook:deviceGroup,deviceGroups:GroupA:GroupB"}}

 ### Upload firmware to product

-This demo requ
+{{> webhook-demo-upload-firmware }}

 ### Add devices to product